 Equipment is often times overrated.
 There is always some new gadget, lens or camera on the market.
 I have my basic equipment to serve the needs of my clients.
 If I need anything really high end or something I wouldn’t normally use, I rent the equipment.

-My dream is to have a small studio of my own where I can create the dramatic portraits that drive me.
-I came across a quote years ago from a photographer whose name I can’t remember.
+My long-term goal is to have a small studio of my own where I can create the dramatic portraits that drive me.
+I came across a quote years ago from a photographer who’s’ name I can’t remember.

 Thanks for sharing with us Charles.
-If anyone else would like to share something with the members, feel free to contact us here.
+If anyone else would like to guest post on my site, feel free to contact me here.
 If you’d like to ask Charles something or just leave a comment, you can do so below.